ECG interpretation: Characteristics of the normal ECG (P-wave, QRS complex, ST segment, T-wave)

 Causes of prolonged QTc duration: antiarrhythmics (procainamide, disopyramide, amiodarone, sotalol), psychiatric medications (tricyclic antidepressants, SSRI, lithium etc); antibiotics (macrolides, kinolones, atovaquone, klorokine, amantadine, foscarnet, atazanavir); hypokalemia, hypocalcemia, hypomagnesemia; cerebrovascular insult (bleeding); myocardial ischemia; cardiomyopathy; bradycardia; hypothyroidism; hypothermia.
 A complete list of drugs causing QT prolongation can be found here.

-Short QTc syndrome (QTc <0,390 seconds) is uncommon and can be seen in hypocalcemia and during digoxin treatment.
+Short QTc syndrome (QTc <0,390 seconds) is uncommon and can be seen in hypercalcemia and during digoxin treatment.
 It is very rare but may cause malignant arrhythmias.

 The QT interval varies somewhat in the different leads.
 The difference between the shortest and the longest QT interval is the QT dispersion.
 Increased QT dispersion is associated with increased morbidity and mortality.
 This is presumably explained by a higher incidence of malignant ventricular arrhythmias.
 It has been suggested that the high risk of ventricular arrhythmias is due to the vulnerability caused by marked local differences in the repolarization.

 The electrical axis of the heart (heart axis)